Architecture & history

 The design of the Centre exploits the innate quality of the materials in terms of scale, texture, and colour.
 The rammed earth wall consists of sand from Berri, clay from Gawler, and road base from Golden Grove, South Australia.
 As a good wine is clean, well-structured, yet complex, the materials in this centre are exposed in their natural condition where possible, to display their intrinsic quality uncluttered by decoration.

-The Exhibition Hall and Tasting Areas
+The Exhibition Hall and tasting areas

 The external walls of the Exhibition Hall form a vat-like shape, and the industrial qualities of the bridges and ramps crossing the space add to the impression.
 As the visitor moves towards the tasting areas, the industrial qualities are left behind, and the scale of the space progresses from the public to the more intimate.

-The History of the National Wine Centre
+The history of the National Wine Centre

 The National Wine Centre of Australia is a cultural and educational centre and a major tourist attraction, dedicated to promoting the Australian wine industry.
 It was officially opened on October 6, 2001, and was designed by Cox Grieve Architects (Adelaide) in association with Sydney’s Cox Richardson.
 The centre was envisioned to be the flagship of the Australian Wine Industry, offering information and resources in every aspect of wine growing, winemaking, and new technologies being developed.
 The site of the National Wine Centre was originally the first mental health hospital in South Australia, built in 1856.
 The first building can still be seen on the corner of Botanic & Hackney Roads.
 The main hospital was built several years later, just inside the boundary where the main terrace area now exists.
 The site was later used as part of the tramway and barn facility before being acquired for the Gardens.